xpqz/dyalog-docs/language-reference-guide/docs/system-commands/cmd.md

 This command allows Windows Command Processor or UNIX shell commands to be given from APL.  `)CMD` is a synonym of `)SH`.
 Either command may be given in either environment (Windows or UNIX) with exactly the same effect.  `)CMD` is probably more natural for the Windows user.
 This section describes the behaviour of `)CMD` and `)SH` under Windows.
-See [Execute (UNIX) Command:](sh.md) for a discussion of the behaviour of these commands under UNIX.
+See ["Execute (UNIX) Command: "](sh.md) for a discussion of the behaviour of these commands under UNIX.